matyasmolnar/robstat/README.md

 # robstat

-Robust statistical location estimates for multivariate data.
+Robust statistical methods for multivariate data.

-This package contains a range of functions that provides robust location estimates of directional and high-dimensional data.
+This package contains a range of functions that provides robust location and scale estimates of directional and high-dimensional data.
 Applications for the latter include the median of complex quantities, such as radio interferometric visibilities.

 [`NumPy`](https://github.com/numpy/numpy) computations and [`SciPy`](https://github.com/scipy/scipy) minimizations are accelerated with the [`JAX`](https://github.com/google/jax) machine learning library.